-This paper provides a technical overview of the different design architectures used for User Internet Management (UIM).
+This paper provides an agnostic overview of the different architectures used for Employee Internet Management (EIM).
 There are generally three architectures used in order to monitor and/or control the access to content available on the Internet: Pass-Through (Proxy), Pass-By (Sniffer) and Client-Server (Agent).
-Each has its advantages and disadvantages summarized in the following table and explained in detail below:
+Each has its advantages and disadvantages that we will explore.